andyhassun5150/ME384Q-Fan-Pendulum-Control/README.md

 The project utilizes PID controls to set the angle of the a pendulum using only a fan.
 A simulation was created on Matlab to find PID constants and ensure stability, and the constants were tuned upon testing the system.

 Angular displacement data was collected by analyzing a video using OpenCV with Python.
 This data was used in for analysis in the report.

+Linearization, transfer function creation, and the block diagram can be found in the report and file and was developed by Andres.